bkesari1998/rubiks-cube-solver/README.md

 # rubiks-cube-solver
-This is a C program that solves a Rubik's Cube.
+This is a C program that solves a Rubik's Cube and outputs the instructions used to solve the Cube.

 ## Usage
 ### Inputs